-Another sign that you have valve problems is, that you frequently notice a, reduction in engine power and performance.
-If your valve guides and seals are leaking; oil can accumulate on the top of the valve and cause it lose its seal.
+Another sign that you have valve problems is, that you frequently notice a, loss in engine power and performance.
+If your valve guides and seals are leaking, oil can build up on the top of the valves.
+Consequently, this can cause it lose its seal.
 This could cause, compression issues, which lead to poor combustion and power loss.

 Broken Timing Belt

 So, you need to do, a cylinder leak down test and confirm, valve leakage.
-If there is, now you know that; the cylinder head has to come off and be sent, to a machine shop for inspection.
+If there is, now you know that, the cylinder head has to come off.
+And then, be sent to a machine shop for inspection.